Of Counsel / Honolulu

-Alison S. Kato is an associate in the firm's Honolulu office and is a member of the Litigation and Alternative Dispute Resolution practice group.
-She concentrates her practice on land use, administrative law, business formations dissolution, commercial litigation, employment litigation and employment advice.
+Alison Kato is Of Counsel in the firm's Honolulu office and is a member of the Transactional group.
+She concentrates her practice on land use, administrative law, business formations dissolution, employment litigation and employment advice.

 - Honolulu Japanese Chamber of Commerce

-- University of Hawaii at Manoa, B.A., Asian Studies, magna cum laude
+- University of Hawaii at Manoa, B.A., Asian Studies, Phi Beta Kappa, with Distinction